 After I explained all this to the owner he said that he will make sure that he gets funding arranged in his next board meeting so that he can take the next step in maturing his company’s data security profile.

-FRSecure does this with the FISASCORE information security risk assessment.
-FISASCORE is a tool that assesses your company’s administrative, physical, and technical controls and helps protect the integrity and confidentiality of your data.
+FRSecure does this with information security risk assessments.
+Risk assessments measure your company’s administrative, physical, and technical controls and helps protect the integrity and confidentiality of your data.
 Mirroring a personal credit score, it estimates your company’s security profile.